StanMonev/Portfolie/README.md

-This project will run the following tools:
+This project will be run with the following tools:

 NodeJS
 Express